 Consent is fundamental to TCPA compliance, serving as the legal basis for initiating communications with consumers.

-However, there are two types of consent — express and implied.
+However, there are two types of consent: express and implied.
 Understanding the nuances between them is crucial for staying compliant and navigating the regulatory landscape effectively.

-Express consent is intentionally and explicitly given by the consumer and should be typically documented in writing.
+Express consent is intentionally and explicitly given by the consumer and should typically be documented in writing.
 This type of permission is unequivocal, as the consumer directly states their willingness to receive telemarketing communications.
 Obviously, express consent is robust and detailed, which is critical if you plan to use automated systems for sending messages or making calls.

 For express consent to be valid, it must include a few key elements: